PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 This is a language feature that is featured **heavily**  in all of the API calls, both functions and classes.
 Elements are configured, in-place, by setting one or more optional parameters.
 For example, a Text element's color is chosen by setting the optional `text_color` parameter.

 **tkinter**
 tkinter is the "official" GUI that Python supports.
 It runs on Windows, Linux, and Mac.
 It was chosen as the first target GUI framework due to its ***ubiquity***.
 Nearly all Python installations, with the exception of Ubuntu Linux, come pre-loaded with tkinter.
-It is the "simplest" of the GUI frameworks to get up an running (among Qt, WxPython, Kivy, etc).
+It is the "simplest" of the GUI frameworks to get up and running (among Qt, WxPython, Kivy, etc).

 From the start of the PSG project, tkinter was not meant to be the only underlying GUI framework for PySimpleGUI.
 It is merely a starting point.
 All journeys begin with one step forward and choosing tkinter was the first of many steps for PySimpleGUI.
 Now there are 4 ports up and running - tkinter, WxPython, Qt and Remi (web support)